 1. One single-family dwelling and its permitted non-habitable accessory structures or uses shall be allowed on each lot, except that the Planning Board may grant a special permit for a secondary dwelling on a lot of six or more acres, provided that the scale and siting of the secondary dwelling are consistent with these regulations.

-2. Agricultural structures and uses.

-3. All uses permitted in Zones B and C.
+2. .
+All uses permitted in Zones B and C.